 Sophie Collier

-An insider's look at her 2½ years in Divine Light Mission in the eraly 1970's.
+An insider's look at her 2½ years in Divine Light Mission in the early 1970's.
 She is interesting, intelligent, immature, foolish, pretentious and the book is as deeply flawed as the organisation was.
-It is remarkable how uninsightful she is but the gossip gives a good picture of life in DLM administration in the early to mid-1970's.
-It is the only published memoire written by a premie from that period and provides a picture of the lives of some of those premies and their hopes, activities and hypocrisies.
+It was written when she was only 20 years old and though her views of the Godboy are uninsightful the gossip gives a good picture of life in DLM administration in the early to mid-1970's.
+It provides a picture of the lives of the guru and some of those premies and their hopes, activities and hypocrisies.
+An introduction to her precocious childhood was published in the Divine Times Special Millenium Issue.

 "(As I discovered later, we were not the only ones for whom some alcohol was the festival's high point.
 Bob Mishler told me Maharaj Ji got "sloshed.");"